-The history of the New England colonies is thick with names from New England, including many places people can visit now: battle sites, graveyards, and homes of writers, thinkers, and heroes.
+The history of the American colonies is thick with names from New England, including many places people can visit now: battle sites, graveyards, and homes of writers, thinkers, and heroes.
 In Plymouth, MA, you can see Plymouth Rock and tour a replica of the Mayflower.
-Boston’s Freedom Trail -- an urban walking trail -- touches churches and meeting houses where the American Revolution was ignited.
+Boston’s Freedom Trail -- an urban walking trail -- touches churches & meeting houses where the American Revolution was ignited.
 Newport, RI, looks much like it did as a trading center in the 1700s.
-Every New England state has sites from the era before American came to be.
+Every New England state has sites from the era before the United States came to be.

-Often referred to as "the cradle of Liberty," Faneuil Hall hosted America's first Town Meeting, where the Sons of Liberty proclaimed their dissent against royal oppression.
+Faneuil Hall & Quincy Marketplace – Boston: Often referred to as "the Cradle of Liberty," Faneuil Hall hosted America's first Town Meeting, where the Sons of Liberty proclaimed their dissent against royal oppression.
 This imposing building is open daily, hosting historical talks every 30 minutes.
 Next door is Quincy Market, an indoor-outdoor mall with dozens of gift shops, wonderful food stalls and restaurants, and a front seat to free street music and street theater.

-Concord was home of the most original thinkers and writers of the American literary Renaissance.
-The Concord Museum is the one place where all of Concord's past is brought to life through a historical collection including the famed Revere lantern, literary treasures such as Emerson's study and Thoreau's desk, Concord-made clocks, silver and furniture -- all in self-touring galleries with hands-on activities for kids.
+Concord Museum – Concord: Concord was home of the most original thinkers and writers of the American literary Renaissance.
+The Concord Museum is the one place where all of Concord's past is brought to life through a historical collection including the famed Revere lantern, literary treasures such as Emerson's study and Thoreau's desk, Concord-made clocks, silver & furniture, all in self-touring galleries with hands-on activities for kids.

 The Borough has a yacht club, boatyard, and two commercial marinas.
 The Borough has the last remaining commercial fleet in Connecticut, harvesting its well-known "Bomster" scallops and flounder.
 The town’s Portuguese fishing traditions are on display at the Blessing of the Fleet festival each summer at the Town Dock.
 Fine historic sites are the Old Lighthouse Museum at the very end of the peninsula, and the home of Capt.
 Nathaniel B. Palmer, who discoverer Antarctica in the winter of 1820-1821.
 Both are open to the public (seasonal hours).